EDI tool

 |--855.json

-Execute the libgen command to generate a Ballerina package, as shown below.
+Then, the libgen command can be used to generate a Ballerina package as shown below:

-$ bal edi libgen -O citymart -n porder -s CityMart/schemas -o CityMart/lib
+$ bal edi libgen -p citymart/porder -i CityMart/schemas -o CityMart/lib

-The generated Ballerina package will be, as shown below.
+The generated Ballerina package will look like below:

 |-- CityMart